 Where to find it: Pelau can be found in many local restaurants, hotels, and, of course, people’s homes: This is a comforting, welcoming, bring-your-friends kind of dish.
 For a truly Caribbean restaurant in a homey, traditional Trinbago setting, try the pelau at Veni Mange on Ariapita Ave. in Port of Spain (map).

 Buss Up Shut Roti

 Most people who are familiar with roti know that it looks and tastes similar to a tortilla or another flatbread.
-However, while that type of roti is available in Trinidad and Tobago, the paratha roti is more unique in flavor, taste and appearance (and no, it’s not the same as Indian paratha).
+However, while that type of roti is available in Trinidad and Tobago, the paratha roti is more unique in flavor and appearance (and no, it’s not the same as Indian paratha).

-Locally known as “buss up shut”—so-called because it resembles a tattered, or busted-up, shirt—paratha is a flaky, silky-soft roti that’s clapped together with large paddles to produce something resembling a pile of rags.
+Locally known as “buss up shut”—so-called because it looks like a tattered, or busted-up, shirt—paratha is a flaky, silky-soft roti that’s clapped together with large paddles to produce something resembling a pile of rags.
 But it tastes the best!
 Accompanied with curry or stew meat or vegetables, it is commonly served at Indian weddings and events.

 Where to find it: Buss up shut roti can be found at local Indian restaurants and roti shops.
 When purchased, it’s usually wrapped in the kitchen with your choice of filling such as stew or curry meat, curry channa (chickpea), curry potato, curry mango, pumpkin or bodi (a type of broad bean), and wrapped in greaseproof paper.
 Roti shops, like Hosein’s Roti Shop (corner of Independence Square and Henry St., Port of Spain, map), can be found along most roadways of both islands and are a staple of Trinbago cuisine.